cointobanks/lifetioncoin-docs/_includes/devdoc/guide_p2p_network.md

 {% autocrossref %}

 *Removed in Bitcoin Core 0.13.0.
-Retained in Dash Core (see [PR1326](https://github.com/dashpay/dash/pull/1326)).*
+Retained in Lifetioncoin Core (see [PR1326](https://github.com/dashpay/dash/pull/1326)).*

-In case of a bug or attack, the Dash Core developers can issue an alert via the Dash network.
-Alerts will be displayed by the Dash Core UI.
-Users can also check the error field of the `getinfo` RPC results to get currently active alerts for their specific version of Dash Core or use the `-alertnotify` command line parameter to specify a custom command to execute when an alert is received.
+In case of a bug or attack, the Lifetioncoin Core developers can issue an alert via the Lifetioncoin network.
+Alerts will be displayed by the Lifetioncoin Core UI.
+Users can also check the error field of the `getinfo` RPC results to get currently active alerts for their specific version of Lifetioncoin Core or use the `-alertnotify` command line parameter to specify a custom command to execute when an alert is received.

 These messages are aggressively broadcast using the `alert` message, being sent